10 Best Compression Sleeves For Runners

 Why do my muscles get fatigued?

-Keep the blood oxygenated is very important for your performance, as you may already know.
+Keeping the blood oxygenated is very important for your performance, as you may already know.
 When you exercise, your heart runs faster and providing not just enough oxygen for your organs and muscles to function, but also generating lactic acid in the process.

 If lactic acid is not removed from your muscles, it can contribute to soreness and decrease on the ability to perform, and if you add the amount of vibration that goes through your legs while you are running, it makes sense why you experience muscular fatigue after a long run.